FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 - List your own ideas
 -	See other community member ideas
--	See ideas from the Ontology technical committee
+-	See ideas from the Ontology Technical Committee

 Generally, we divide development ideas into three categories